 When you make a video call, you can see a real-time, two-way video between you and the recipient of the call.
-See Figure 4.
-The video image captured by the camera in your phone will be shown to the video call recipient.
+The video image captured by either camera in your phone will be shown to the video call recipient.